 Graduate students are strongly encouraged to become members of the Southeastern Zone for New York State Association for Health, Physical Education, Recreation and Dance (NYS AHPERD) and to attend yearly conferences organized by this group.

-All graduate students are also strongly encouraged to become members of the New York State Association for Health, Physical Education, Recreation, and Dance (NYS AHPERD), The National Association for Health, Physical Education, Recreation, and Dance (AAHPERD), and the American Association for the Child’s Right to Play (IPA/USA), among other professional associations.
+All graduate students are also strongly encouraged to become members of the New York State Association for Health, Physical Education, Recreation, and Dance (NYS AHPERD), SHAPE America, and the American Association for the Child’s Right to Play (IPA/USA), among other professional associations.
 It is Manhattanville College’s believe that professional journals, newsletters, workshops and/or conferences are meaningful to the individuals’ understanding of professional growth and development.
 Experienced graduate students are also encouraged to present at workshop sessions at the national, state, and local level conferences.
 See the Program Director for more details.